 Assay of trypsin and trypsin inhibitor activity

 Trypsin was assayed using the substrate BApNA.
-40 mg of BApNA was dissolved in 2 mL dimethylsulfoxide (DMSO) and then diluted (1:100) in 50 mM Tris-HCl buffer, pH 8.2 containing 20 mM CaCl2, prior to enzyme assay.
+40 mg of BApNA was dissolved in 2 mL dimethylsulfoxide (DMSO) and then diluted (1:100) in 50 mM Tris-HCl buffer, pH 8.2, containing 20 mM CaCl2, before enzyme assay.
 The assay reaction consisted of 0.5 mL of trypsin solution (50 g of trypsin in 1 mM HCl), 0.5 mL of water and 1.25 mL of the substrate.
-The reaction was carried out at 37 C for 10 min and the reaction arrested by adding 0.25 mL of 30 % acetic acid.
+The reaction was carried out at 37 C for 10 min, and the reaction was arrested by adding 0.25 mL of 30 % acetic acid.
 The absorbance of p-nitroanilide liberated was measured at 410 nm against an appropriate blank.

 Trypsin and trypsin inhibitory unit